 The last Ford Super Bowl ad was back in 2014 when they had James Franco and Rob Riggle help them promote their Ford Fusion.

-The famous tire company purchased 30-seconds of ad time during the very first quarter of the game.
-They put together a powerful commercial meant to touch on our heartstrings and remind us of the fragility of life and the preciousness of our families.
-Good tires, after all, can indeed be a matter of life and death.
+The famous tire company purchased 30-seconds of ad time during the very first quarter of last year’s Super Bowl.
+They put together a powerful ad meant to touch on our heartstrings and remind us of the fragility of life and the preciousness of our families.
+Good tires, after all, can be a matter of life and death.

-Watch the Michelin Super Bowl commercial called “I Need You”
+Watch the 2017 Michelin Super Bowl commercial called “I Need You:”

 Rookie alert!
-American lumber company, 84 Lumber spent an estimated $15 million for a 90-second ad spot that everyone is talking about!
-With a single Super Bowl ad, 84 Lumber went from being a little-known brand to the centerpiece of conversation in every home and office in America.
+The American lumber company, 84 Lumber spent an estimated $15 million for a 90-second ad spot in last year’s game – and everyone was talking about it!
+With a single Super Bowl LIad, 84 Lumber went from being a little-known brand to the centerpiece of conversation in every home and office in America.

-Technically Yellow Tail is a regional advertiser because when it comes to alcohol, Anheuser-Busch holds exclusive rights to advertising in the Big Game.
-But Yellow Tail was determined to share in the bounty of the Big Game and – when it comes to Super Bowl ads – we are here to give credit where credit is due.
+Technically Yellow Tail was a regional advertiser, because when it comes to alcohol, Anheuser-Busch holds exclusive rights to advertising in the Big Game.
+But Yellow Tail was determined to share in the Super Bowl bounty and – when it comes to Super Bowl ads – we are here to give credit where credit is due.

-After two years of plotting how to squeeze their way into the crowded playing field, Yellow Tail has succeeded in buying Super Bowl commercial time in 70 US markets, targeting 85% of American viewers.
+After two years of plotting how to squeeze their way into the crowded playing field, Yellow Tail succeeded in buying Super Bowl commercial time last year in 70 US markets, targeting 85% of American viewers.